gt-cs3220/gt-cs3220.github.io/labday1.md

-In this assignments, you will get familiar with Xilinix tool chain and verilog.
+In this assignments, you will get familiar with Xilinix tool chain and Verilog.

-Please checkout labday1 folder from the github.
+Please checkout labday1 folder from the github (gt-cs3220-spr21.github.io/labday1_files)

 Before you start labday# 1 assignment, please watch verilog_intro.mp4 and labday1.mp4. videos.